srj-kj/willeder-backend/README.md

 ### Backend

-1. Clone o repositório do projeto
+1. Clone the respository using

 ```
 git clone [<URL_DO_REPOSITORIO_BACKEND>](https://github.com/srj-kj/willeder-backend/)
 ```
-2. Navegue até o diretório do projeto
+2. Navigate to the folder

 ```
-cd backend
+cd willeder-backend
 ```
 3. Install the dependencies using